JonSecOps/JonSecOps/README.md

 ## ABOUT ME
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue)](https://www.linkedin.com/in/jmcbride7634/)

 I'm a cybersecurity apprentice and MSIT graduate student with a strong passion for cybersecurity.
-I'm driven by curiosity and a desire to enhance my skill set and I am always seeking new projects and challenges to further develop my expertise in areas such as threat detection, incident response, and digital forensics.
-Currently, Im working on an SIEM project utilizing Splunk to develop telemetry of attacks deployed from atomic red team exploits while utilizing the MITRE Attack Framework and completing a Microsoft Sentinel & Defender course via Udemy.
+I'm driven by curiosity and a desire to enhance my skill set and I am always seeking new projects and challenges to further develop my expertise in areas such as SOC threat detection, incident response, and digital forensics.

+- 🔭 I’m currently working on completing an emerging threats project and learning Microsoft Sentinel & Defender via Udemy.
+- 🌱 I’m currently learning Microsoft Sentinel & Defender.
+- 👯 I’m looking to collaborate on new cybersecurity projects.
+- 🤔 I’m looking for help with furthering my network and collaborate with others in cybersecurity.
+- 📫 How to reach me: jonmcbride15@gmail.com or via [LinkedIn](https://www.linkedin.com/in/jmcbride7634/)
+- ⚡ Fun fact: I enjoy old video games for Sega and Nintendo.

 ## TOOLS USED